Lulukaros/alx-system_engineering-devops/0x00-shell_basics/README.md

+0. script that displays the current working directory
-the script prints out the path of the working directory
+1. script that shows the list of the of the current directory